I hate noisy environments.

 Price and Value

 I am not a cheap guy and I am willing to pay for quality gear.
 But I am a bit hesitant to fork out a lot of cash on headphones due to my past history of breaking so many of them.
-Even original earbuds from Samsung is not safe from my destructive hands!
+Even the original earbuds from Samsung was not safe from my destructive hands!

-The rubber seal of my Remax RM-575 covers the ear canal, yet doesn’t feel intrusive and uncomfortable like earplugs sometimes do.
+The rubber seal of my Remax earbuds covers the ear canal, yet doesn’t feel intrusive and uncomfortable like earplugs sometimes do.
 I have used them at airports and cafes, and they do a good job filtering out noise.
 It works best for lower frequencies such air conditioners, engines and refrigerators.
 Voices can still be heard, which is the same as with more expensive noise canceling headphones.